 It isn't uncommon for the reality of dealing with life and death situations on a daily basis to cause harm.
 Mental health counseling for doctors and nurses can provide an outlet for you, the healer, to re-prioritize both your professional and personal lives.
 You've always been there for your patients; now it's time that you be there for yourself too.

-As a therapist, you spend all day in sessions with patients helping them work through their own depression, stress, or other emotional issues; then you go home to deal with your own stresses.
-Often when the counselor is stuck in his or her own personal life, this can translate to a practice with patients who are not progressing as they could.
+You're a therapist - you spend all day in sessions with patients helping them work through their depression, stress, or other emotional issues; then you go home to deal with your own stresses.
+Often, when the counselor is stuck in his or her own personal life, this can translate to a practice where patients are not progressing as they could.